Why Most Purifiers Don’t Work

-Most air purifiers don’t work because they don’t capture enough pollution, they don’t deliver enough clean air, or they produce harmful pollution such as ozone.
+Most air purifiers don’t work because they don’t capture enough pollution and they don’t deliver enough clean air.
+Or they produce harmful pollution such as ozone.

 These units do not remove air pollution of any kind.
 However, they do produce Ozone, a very harmful pollutant.
 Unfortunately, the pleasant scent of Ozone can trick unwary consumers into believing that the Ozone Generator is cleaning their air, when it is actually poisoning them.

 Electronic filtration products rapidly become less efficient.
 While they may meet comparable efficiencies when first installed their performance degrades quickly as the charged surface used to collect the pollutants becomes covered.

 Furthermore, these units produce small to moderate amounts of ozone.
 In addition, these units do nothing to address air pollution problems caused by chemicals or gasses.

 These units do not remove air pollution.
 They are effectively one half of an Electronic Air Cleaner, where they charge the pollution particles and rely on surfaces around the living area for pollution collection.
 Like Electronic Air Cleaners, Ionic Air Cleaners produce small to moderate amounts of ozone.

 Ultra-Violet Light Units: